rlooq/pelican_blog/content/articles/20110423_two_observations.md

 Title: Two Observations
 Date: 2011-04-23
+Description: The only understanding audience worth the trouble is one's future self, but he might be a stranger by then.

 I always wondered why.
 Why those long, convoluted sentences instead of shorter, simpler ones.
 Why that disregard for the reader's comfort.
 Then, this morning, I set Henry James against Ambrose Bierce.
 Going, say, from Bierce's "The Damned Thing" to James' "The Two Faces," it stands out clearly: James' labyrinthine style requires full concentration and so makes you pay more attention than you would like to.
 It's a hook that holds you against your will.